 The Mad Doctor of Blood Island (1969)

-Ten years after we first got to Blood Island, we’re back.
-Eddie Romero and Gerardo de Leon are back in the directing chair and this time, they’ve brought even more blood, beasts and boobs than they did in their last effort, Brides of Blood.
+We’re back ten years after we first got to Blood Island.
+Eddie Romero and Gerardo de Leon have returned in the directing chair, and this time, they’ve brought even more blood, beasts and boobs than they did in their last effort, Brides of Blood.

 After Brides of Blood, John Ashley discovered that the film was so well-received that distributors asked him to make more.
 He moved to the Philippines and got to work.